Get all the latest data for Puerto Plata

 Do banks lend to foreigners for homes in Puerto Plata in 2026?

-As of early 2026, Dominican banks do lend to foreigners for home purchases in Puerto Plata, though approval is more difficult for non-residents and terms are usually stricter than what locals receive.
+As of 2026, Dominican banks can lend to foreigners buying homes in Puerto Plata, but non-residents usually face stricter checks than Dominican residents with local income.

 You can also read our latest update about mortgage and interest rates in The Dominican Republic.